QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Service Levels.md

 __Calculation:__

-A year has 365,25 (0,25 days to account for leap years).
+A year has 365,25 days (0,25 days to account for leap years).
 The peak time (Mondays before 12:00 accounts) for 12 hours a week.
 Which is 12 / 7 = 1,71 hours a day on average.
 Or 1,71 * 365,25 = 626,14 hours a year on average.
 And 626,14 / 24 = 26,09 days a year on average.

 | Time                  | Days   | Hours   | Availability | Maximum hours of downtime yearly |